eswarchandravidyasagar/dev-guide/README.md

 ## Git Version Control
 Git is a distributed version control system that provides mechanisms for multiple developers to work on a single project simultaneously without overwriting each other's changes.
 It maintains a complete history of a project's changes, facilitating the tracking of progress, the investigation of issues, and the potential to revert changes if necessary.
+This guide aims to provide only a basic introduction to Git and Github to get you going with your first contributions, but many other resources for topics not covered like advanced functionality and operations can be found online.
+Guidance is provided for using the command line interface (CLI) as well as [VS Code](https://code.visualstudio.com/), which is a popular and extensible editor with user-friendly Git features.

-### Understanding Git and GitHub
+### Distinction between Git and GitHub
 Git and GitHub are distinct but complementary tools used in code development.
 Git is a version control system that allows you to track changes, create branches, and more, all from your local development environment.
 It's a command-line tool that is installed and used on your local machine.

 On the other hand, GitHub is a web-based hosting service for Git repositories.
 It provides a graphical interface to interact with your Git repositories, and adds features such as access control, collaborative features (like pull requests and code reviews), issue tracking, and more.
 While you can use Git without GitHub, using them together provides a more robust, collaborative version control environment.